intermine/bluegenes/README.md

 # BlueGenes
 ## About
 BlueGenes is designed to make searching and analysing genomic data easy.
-It's powered by [InterMine](http://intermine.org/) web services, meaning that the data from nearly 30 InterMines worldwide can be accessed from the same familiar interface.
+It's powered by [InterMine](http://intermine.org/) web services, meaning that the data from over 30 InterMines worldwide can be accessed from the same familiar interface.

 [Try BlueGenes now](http://bluegenes.apps.intermine.org/)